 The following requirements have been established by ABAP to ensure that Diplomates of ABAP retain and maintain competence in the treatment of adolescents and their families:

-Completion, each year (effective year of recertification) of 25 hours of Category I CME specifically in child/adolescent psychiatry.
-Documentation is to be supplied to ABAP by December 31 of the year your re-certification is due.
+Completion, each year (effective year of recertification) of 10 hours of Category I CME specifically in child/adolescent psychiatry.
+The re-certification is for a period of five years, with a case review due to be submitted each five years to retain certification.
 If a question exists as in whether a given CME program is applicable, the candidate by the end of the calendar year the CME was taken should obtain written approval from the Board.

 Current certification by either American Board of Psychiatry and Neurology or Royal College of Canada in psychiatry.